 This is important, because it’s in these kinds of moments that both parties tend to abandon themselves and/or the other.

-What I mean by that is: it’s easy for Person A to get so preoccupied with what Person B’s behavior might mean, that their own behavior becomes uncontrolled, unconscious, like a firefighter barging through obstacles to what they want to salvage as if the relationship is going up in flames.
-Person B may feel so analyzed, scrutinized, mentally invaded or emotionally encroached upon, that Person A mistakes that for suspicious levels of guarded defensiveness, or frusrating obliviousness to what Person A feels is “obvious.”
+What I mean by that is: it’s easy for Person A to get so preoccupied with what Person B’s behavior might mean, that their own behavior becomes uncontrolled, unconscious, like a firefighter barging through obstacles to what they want to salvage — as if the relationship is going up in flames.
+Person B may feel so analyzed, scrutinized, mentally invaded or emotionally encroached upon, that Person A mistakes that for suspicious levels of guarded defensiveness, or frusrating obliviousness to what Person A sees as “obvious.”

-Promising to report back in after X minutes is pivotal.
-As is actually doing so.
+Promising to check back after X minutes is pivotal.

 “Checking in” Doesn’t Mean “Checking it Off”

 “I’ll be back in 30 minutes.
 I love you so I will want to resolve this ASAP.
 I can’t promise to resolve this before life can continue, though.
 That’s too much pressure.
-I need to express love along the way, even while this is unresolved.
-Make sense?
-How about tomorrow over dinner we bring our new insights and questions.
-That’s what I can offer. that’s the soonest that can work for me.”

 Promising that this topic can be discussed “Thursday instead of TV” or “Saturday, when my work deadline is over” might feel like the WRONG thing to say to a girlfriend who’s looking urgent enough that even the slightest disengagement feels scary.
 But I swear, if Thursday is honestly the first moment that you can imagine having this conversation GO WELL, and you don’t have what it takes right now, speaking that truth will set you free.